 Identifying Turtles

 If there are multiple turtles in the trap, students can work in pairs to identify their assigned turtle.
 Students may create a dichotomous key for turtles or use their field guide, looking at pictures and reading the text and then comparing the information in the text to the turtle in their possession.
 We ask students to provide a minimum of three field characteristics to identify a turtle.
-A learner may say that their turtle is a Yellow-bellied Slider (Trachemys scripta) because it has yellow on its belly, but this could describe multiple turtles in our area, so we push them for a second distinguishing characteristic.
+A learner may say that their turtle is a Yellow-bellied Slider (Trachemys scripta) because it has yellow on its belly, but this could describe multiple turtles in our area, so we ask them for a second distinguishing characteristic.
 They may then say that the turtle has yellow stripes on its leg.
 This still describes multiple local turtles, so we ask for a third characteristic.
 They may finally refer to a yellow blotch or bar behind the eye linking a pair of yellow stripes on each side of the neck.
 Only after giving three field characteristics do we allow a student group to arrive at an identification.
 We might also ask for a fourth characteristic (pair of dark spots on the gular scutes) just to be sure.

 Some of the more common turtles where we conduct our project include